2. Numeric vectors#

 At first blush, the number of functions we are going to explore may seem quite large.
 Still, the reader is kindly asked to place some trust (a rare thing these days) in yours truly.
 It is because our selection is comprised only of the most representative and educational amongst the plethora of possible choices.
-More complex building blocks can often be reduced to a creative combination of the former.
-Also, sometimes they may easily found in a number of additional packages or libraries (e.g., the GNU GSL [28]).
+More complex building blocks can often be reduced to a creative combination of the former or be easily found in a number of additional packages or libraries (e.g., GNU GSL [28]).

 Note

-The exercises that we suggest below are all self-contained unless explicitly stated otherwise.
+The exercises that we suggest in the sequel are all self-contained, unless explicitly stated otherwise.
 The use of language constructs that are yet to be formally introduced (in particular, if, for, and while explained in Chapter 8) is not just unnecessary: it is discouraged.
 Moreover, we recommend against taking shortcuts by looking up partial solutions on the internet.
-Rather, to get the most out of this course, the reader should be seeking relevant information within the current and preceding chapters as well as the R help system.
+Rather, to get the most out of this course, we should be seeking relevant information within the current and preceding chapters as well as the R help system.

 The simplest numeric vectors are those of length one: